Edited by Seth Kahn, William B. Lalicker, and Amy Lynch-Biniek

 Series Editors: Susan H. McLeod, University of California, Santa Barbara; Rich Rice, Texas Tech University

 Copyright © 2017 Seth Kahn, William B. Lalicker, and Amy Lynch-Biniek.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 United States License.
 440 pages, with notes, illustrations, and bibliographies.
-Available in print format direct from University Press of Colorado online, or at any online or brick-and-mortar bookstore.
+Available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
 Available in PDF and ePub format for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another Web site.